Dhoven23/ReX/README.md

 ## REPLY 11/12/2021
-I think you forgot to add some directories... server is missing on my end?

 1. I believe that the correct model for the data is not a global NN, but a dynamic one. each neuron in the NN only contains training data relevant to its local nodes.
 I think that a classical backpropogated CNN is not what will make this work.
 I would like to use an ergotic model that views the correct network config as an attractor, not a 'solution'.
 A reinforcement (reward/loss) genetic algorithm could work very well, since the training can be done with a simple ping command.
 Think of how the N > 2 body problem (ex: Sun, earth, moon) has several 'stable' solutions, and a zillion transient ones. the goal of the machine learning model is to converge upon a local solution to a globally chaotic system. rather than trying to find one orbit that stabilizes all 3+ bodies.
 I'm thinking out loud here.